-He played professional baseball for the Kansas City Royals for the 1986 season before Tampa Bay forfeited his rights prior to the 1987 NFL Draft.
-Though he wanted to focus on baseball, being drafted by the Los Angeles Raiders and having owner Al Davis offer a contract that not only paid him five-year, $7.4 million contract, the highest total for a non-quarterback in NFL history at the time, but also allowed him to finish the baseball season.
+He played professional baseball for the Kansas City Royals during the 1986 season before Tampa Bay forfeited his rights prior to the 1987 NFL Draft.
+Though he wanted to focus on baseball, being drafted by the Los Angeles Raiders and having owner Al Davis offer a contract that not only paid him five-year, $7.4 million contract — the highest total for a non-quarterback in NFL history at the time — but also allowed him to finish the baseball season.

 Even though Jackson is one of the best athletes in professional sports history, he didn’t have the NFL success he probably should have due to a hip injury.
 His football career was brought to an end in 1990 when he dislocated his hip.
 In just four seasons, Jackson appeared in 38 games and rushed for 2,782 yards and 16 touchdowns.
 His final season in the NFL came in 1990, which was his only appearance in the Pro Bowl.

 Jackson was drafted by the Kansas City Royals in the 1986 Amateur Draft and vowed to play for them if taken by the Bucs in the NFL Draft.
-He signed a three-year deal worth $1.06 million dollars to play baseball and spent the first 53 games in the minors before being called up to the Royals’ roster in September.
+He signed a three-year deal worth $1.06 million dollars to play baseball and spent the first 53 games in the minors with the Memphis Chicks before being called up to the Royals’ roster in September.

-His first full season in the majors was in 1987 when he hit 22 home runs and drove in 53 RBIs.
+The following year was his first full season in the majors when he hit 22 home runs and drove in 53 RBIs.
 In 1989, Jackson had his best statistical season with a .256 batting average, 32 home runs and 105 RBIs.
 He also made the All Star Game and was named the MVP of the game.